Cornerstone-04/certifychain-fe/README.md

-# Blockchain-Based Certification System – Frontend
+# CertifyChain (Frontend) - Blockchain-Based Certification System

-This is the frontend for the **Blockchain-Based Certification System**, a decentralized application (dApp) that allows users to upload and verify certificates using IPFS (InterPlanetary File System).
+This is the frontend for the **CertifyChain**, a decentralised application (dApp) that allows users to upload and verify certificates using IPFS (InterPlanetary File System).

 Built with **React (TypeScript)**, styled with **TailwindCSS**, and enhanced using **ShadCN UI**, **Framer Motion**, and **React Query**, this project ensures a performant and user-friendly experience.